-If mobility is becoming a problem in your home, installing a stairlift could be the answer.
+If like many people as they get older mobility becomes a problem in your home, installing a stairlift is often the easy answer.
 Many people turn to these clever devices when walking up and down stairs becomes a chore, dangerous or unsteady for them but just how easy are they to install?
 Here, leading a stairlift provider discusses the things to consider when installing a stairlift in your home.

 Many people think that stairlifts are installed directly to a wall, causing major damage to wallpaper and paintwork.
 However, this is not the case.
 Stairlifts are usually attached to the board that runs along the bottom of the wall, which means installation causes minimal disruption to your décor.

 In some cases, more work may be needed if you have a particularly unusual staircase.
 However, the installation specialist should make the work required clear at the start.

 You’ll need to choose a stairlift that suits the space you have available.
 Straight and curved stairlifts are available, so it’s advised you choose the right one to suit your staircase, this is where having a stairlift installer visit first is important.
 After all, there is no point installing a stairlift if it will only take you so far up or down your flight of stairs.

 We would recommend the very first step should be to ask for a free no obligation site inspection from a long standing and reputable company, and who bigger and better than Acorn Mobility Services Limited, they have been installing stair lifts since 1992 and are now the world leaders.
 As well as offering dedicated home surveys they also offer a free no obligation quote and even next day installation.

 All this and a 5* Trustpilot record, a Which?
 Trusted Trader and offering a dedicated helpline 365 days of the year you can’t really go wrong.